Altinn/altinn-studio-docs/content/teknologi/altinnstudio/altinn-api/app-api/instances/_index.md

 ## Create instance

-Altinn assigns an unique identifier to all users that wishes to report data.
+Altinn assigns a unique identifier to all users that wish to report data.
 We call this id *instanceOwner.partyId*.
 If you do not know this, you should provide the official identity number, e.g national identification number for persons or organisation number for organisations, and in some case user name.
 This should be provided as part of the payload to the creation request.
-Altinn will look up this identifier and replace it with the instanceOwner.PartyId.
+Altinn will look up this identifier and replace it with the instanceOwner.partyId.
 The official identity number will be stored in the instance metadata.

 Data elements can be provided as part of the creation request, but can also be uploaded at a later time.

-The client specify the instance owner and can set a number of the metadata fields of the instance by attaching the following form:
+The client specifies the instance owner and may set a number of the metadata fields of the instance by attaching the following form:

 ```json
 {